 You will also need to submit or have sent to the internship coordinator a form and an evaluation letter with a recommended grade.
 This letter should be written by your site supervisor.

 You will need to turn in a final time sheet along with the final project, papers, and evaluation letter.
 This sheet should list all hours, duties within each time frame, and an hourly total.
 The internship coordinator will e-mail you the due date during the semester, which is typically the last week of the semester.

-Turn in all materials (the final project/portfolio and paper, evaluation letters, time sheets, etc.) to Ryan Krull's office (Clark 110a) or his mailbox (590 Lucas) or via the Canvas course site for the internship/practicum course in which you are enrolled.
+Turn in all materials (the final project/portfolio and paper, evaluation letters, time sheets, etc.) to Layne Paubel's office (107 Anheuser-Busch Hall) or her mailbox (590 Lucas) or via the Canvas course site for the internship/practicum course in which you are enrolled.
 No emails please.

 If you are an employer hosting an UMSL Communication Major as an intern, we'd love to get in touch with you.
 We strive to make sure that all students earning course credit for their have positive professional experiences that will benefit their long term career goals.
-If you have any questions, please do not hesitate to get in touch with the faculty internship coordinator Ryan Krull or the professional adviser for Communication undergraduate students Sylvia Harris.
+If you have any questions, please do not hesitate to get in touch with the faculty internship coordinator Layne Paubel or the professional adviser for Communication undergraduate students Heather Robinson.